 Continuous Integration and Delivery

-CI/CD stands for Continuous Integration or Continuous Deployment.
-CI/CD is what software engineers use to make their jobs easier.
+CI/CD stands for Continuous Integration or Continuous Deployment, which software engineers use to make their jobs easier.
 It enables teams to iterate frequently and release efficiently.

-Manage the entire end-to-end delivery of your IT services to your consumers.
-These services include the practices involved in the design, maintenance, deployment, configuration, and implementation of complete IT infrastructure supporting your organization’s services.
+Managing the entire end-to-end delivery of your IT services is crucial.
+These services include the practices involved in the design, maintenance, deployment, configuration, and implementation of complete IT infrastructure supporting your organization’s goals.

 Constant Feedback and Optimisation

 DevOps engineers should always be looking for feedback.
 It is important to gather specific metrics from each release and pass them along to the product owners.
 This approach allows product owners to determine what changes would improve their company’s future iterations.